Grimm Dreams

 By Sjoerd De Jong

-Now that I’m at the stage to start designing my level i re read ‘the how’s and whys of level design by sjoerd de jong’.
-Here is a breakdown of the notes I took whilst reading this book
+level design by sjoerd de jong’.
+Here is a breakdown of the notes I took

 Notes

-‘A world where event take place’
+world where event take place’

 Give reason to exist.